Schabolon/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning/paper/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning.typ

 These are used to train different machine learning algorithms in order to differentiate whether a quantum circuit has been executed by a quantum computer or simulated by a classical computer.
 Additionally, a white-box adversarial attack is performed.
 After that, in @evaluation, the accuracies of the different machine learning algorithms are compared, and the limitations of this work are discussed, specifically concerning the white-box adversarial attack.
-@future-work points out possible areas for further research.
-At the end, @conclusion contains a short conclusion.
+@future-work-and-conclusion points out possible areas for further research and ends wih a short conclusion.

 #pagebreak(weak: true)